LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ### MRPHalbachArrayGenerator

-The following example listing \ref{lst:mrpexample_halbach} shows how a simple Halbach magnetic ring can be generated.
+The following example Listing \ref{lst:mrpexample_halbach} shows how a simple Halbach magnetic ring can be generated.
 This can be used to construct a Halbach ring magnet (see chapter \ref{magnet-system}) for a low-field (+mri).
 Eight random measurements are generated at this point.
 It is important that the magnet type (for example *N45_CUBIC_15x15x15*) is specified.
 This is necessary so that the correct magnet cutouts can be generated when creating the 3D model.